scylladb/scylladb/docs/operating-scylla/nodetool-commands/toppartitions.rst

 duration   The duration in milliseconds
 =========  ============================

-Additional parameters from Scylla 4.6
+Additional parameters from ScyllaDB 4.6

 ==========  ===================================
 Parameter   Description